krisyoung-tmp/frontend-tech-task/README.md

 The application should create, modify and delete tasks.

-The tasks should also be persisted so that they survive a page refresh.
+The tasks should also be persisted so that the tasks survive a page refresh.

 We expect the application to be unit tested.
-If you are pushed for time documenting how you would test the application is also sufficient

 The UI must be responsive, accessible and pretty.

-Have Fun!
+Please include instructions on how we can build and run the code.

 # Process

-Fork the repository into your account.
+Create a github project.

-Once your happy with your code send us a pull-request to the repository and we will review it.
+Once you are happy with your code please provide us with a link to the repository.
+We will review the application and get back to you.

+Have fun!

 # Requirements

 * React 15+
-* Redux
+* State management
 * SASS
 * Must be responsive
-* The number of tasks could be huge.
-How will this look and respond.
+* The design must support a large number of tasks.

 # Bonus

 * Integration tests
 * React Hooks
 * Persist tasks to disk
+* Redux